MirageNet/Mirage/doc/docs/guides/game-objects/lifecycle.md

 ## Server Instantiate

-This is done usual by you using Unity's `GameObject.Instantiate` This goes through the regular GameObject Lifecycle events such as Awake, Start, Enabled, etc..
+This is usually done by you using Unity's `GameObject.Instantiate` This goes through the regular GameObject Lifecycle events such as Awake, Start, Enabled, etc...
 Basically this is outside Mirage's control.

 [Scene Objects](/docs/guides/game-objects/scene-objects) are normally instantiated as part of the scene.